-In recent weeks, the Freeholder Board has taken decisive action to address the economic ramifications of this crisis.
+In recent weeks, the Commissioner Board has taken decisive action to address the economic ramifications of this crisis.
 Twenty-five million dollars in CARES Act funding is being dedicated and provided to small businesses throughout the county, $3.2 million has been allocated to municipalities, and $28.7 million of CARES Act funding will be distributed to our three major healthcare providers.

 In addition to wearing a mask and social distancing, the single most important thing you can do to protect your family and your neighbors is to work with the contact tracers at the Camden County Health Department in the event that one tries to reach you.

 Contact tracers, calling from an official Camden County number, connect with individuals who have tested positive for COVID-19, as well as other communicable diseases, to deliver critical assistance and to gather additional information which can be used to stop others from contracting or spreading the disease.
 Contact tracers collect information for health purposes only and will never share this information with other agencies.